Webinar report: Internal Comms @ fast growing companies

 You're starting to see the need for somebody to specialize in communication.
 If you're starting to see that policies that fit when you were 50 people just no longer apply, or are creating too much confusion, you need someone to take the reins on Internal Communication.
 Maybe it's a dedicated person, immediately, maybe that's just somebody who's passionate about the space.

 Jonathan Davies: Yeah, absolutely.
-And I think that.
-That's actually the best approach to take.
+I that's actually the best approach to take.
 Sometimes we've seen this discussion in the Internal Comms community before, and the general consensus there seems to be in terms of bodies, as you put it.
 So around 150 people, it really becomes necessary to have at least one dedicated Internal Communicator.

 I'm a firm believer in the same approach that you've just pointed out of.
 How complex is this business and how much has that changed?
 And I love that you brought up that you should actually check, and pulse.
 So I'm a big believer in the rule of threes.
 If I see that a particular issue pops up three times in a row, then I know it's time for an Internal Communicator to come.